gdcho/FlowCV/README.md

 ![FlowCV logo](./flowLogo.png)

 **FlowCV** is a Chrome extension that tailors your Overleaf LaTeX resume to a specific job description using Claude AI.
-Open a job posting on LinkedIn or Indeed, click Capture, and the extension proposes targeted edits directly inside your Overleaf editor — with word-level diff previews and one-click apply that auto-recompiles.
+Open a job posting on LinkedIn, click Capture, and the extension proposes targeted edits directly inside your Overleaf editor — with word-level diff previews and one-click apply that auto-recompiles.

 ---

 ## Features

-- **JD scraping** — captures job title, summary, qualifications, responsibilities, keywords, and seniority level from LinkedIn and Indeed
+- **JD scraping** — captures job title, summary, qualifications, responsibilities, keywords, and seniority level from LinkedIn
 - **AI-powered tailoring** — Claude rewrites resume bullets to mirror the JD's exact keywords and quantify every bullet with metrics
 - **Word-level diff preview** — before/after view with deleted words in red and inserted words in green
 - **One-click apply** — patches your Overleaf LaTeX document in place and automatically triggers recompile